-SHANNON KEENE WAS JUBILANT when she first heard the news that the Supreme Court had declared marriage equality the rule of the land.
+SHANNON KEENE WAS ELATED when she first heard the news that the Supreme Court had declared marriage equality the rule of the land.
 "I thought, 'Finally, my marriage is recognized as the same as my sister's.
 Finally, it will be recognized like all other marriages in the country,'" she says.

 Under the laws of Pennsylvania, where Keene lives and works as a senior vice president for Bank of America, her marriage was already recognized as legal.
 But after the June 26, 2015 ruling, Keene and her spouse knew they'd be eligible to receive the same benefits, rights and privileges as opposite-sex married couples everywhere in the U.S. Although pockets of resistance still exist, the Supreme Court’s decision legally entitles them to make critical health-care decisions for each other should one of them become ill while traveling out of state; and if they have to relocate for work, their marriage should be recognized throughout the country.

 "It was definitely a red-letter day for the LGBT community," recalls Christopher Thangaraj, another senior vice president for Bank of America, based in Chicago, adding that now he hears men in their 20s talking about marriage in a way he would never have considered when he was their age.
 "I don't think any of us ever anticipated how quickly things would change," notes Keene.
-"We've even started to see forms revised over the last year.
+"We've even started to see forms revised over the last few years.
 Instead of Mother and Father, they now say Parent 1 and Parent 2."

 We caught up with Moran for more insights on what the ruling has meant for the financial lives of LGBT couples.